annarakes/RStudio-DataReplication/README.md

 by Anna Rakes.
 The following documentation was created using R Studio version 4.2.2.
 ## Documentation Needed
-To reproduce the results the GSS dataset, titled gss7218_R1.RDS, must be downloaded into the same folder as the following documents, located in the /Script Files folder.
+To reproduce the results the GSS dataset, titled gss7218_R1.RDS, must be downloaded into the same folder as the following documents, located in the work folder.
 The following documents must be run in this exact order:
 1. arakes-repl-data1.R: selected only needed observations and variables
 2. arakes-repl-data2.R: created dummy variables for race, sex, marriage, and geo mobility